jindeok/Linear_GF/README.md

 # Graph-Filter (linear)
-* Extremely optimized and thus faster implementation of linear low-pass graph filter part in GF-CF (Shen et al. CIKM'21)
+* Extremely faster implementation of linear low-pass graph filter part in GF-CF (Shen et al. CIKM'21)

 * You can find the original implementation of full GF-CF method in: https://github.com/yshenaw/GF_CF